TeseoLou/codoku/README.md

 *Early HTML scaffold showing the Codoku title, action buttons, and placeholder sections.*

 ### **4.4.2.
 Laying Out Core Visual Components**
-The Sudoku grid container and number input area were blocked out using `<div>` and `<p>` elements.
+The Sudoku grid container and number input area were blocked out.
+The "Game Stats" section was also scaffolded beneath the header.

-Placeholder IDs and class names were applied to each structural element to link them to CSS and JS logic later.

-The "Game Stats" section was scaffolded beneath the header, ready to display live game data such as timer, difficulty, and hint usage.

 ![HTML structure for Codoku’s number input controls with semantic tags and Bootstrap classes](docs/figures/screenshots/game-section-html-structure.webp)
 *HTML scaffold for the Sudoku board and number keys, using semantic elements.*